Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

 The differences in density with respect to the equator should translate in variations of the moment of inertia aligned with the rotational axis of the star, namely, $I_{zz}$.
-Figure \ref{fig:I} shows the evolution of the three components of the inertia tensor that contribute to $Q_{xx}$, which is computed as
+The lower row of Figure \ref{fig:rhosrms} shows the evolution of the three components of the inertia tensor that contribute to $Q_{xx}$, which is computed from

-In all three simulations $I_{zz}$ is always smaller than the other two components.
-In Runs~A and C all components of $I_{ij}$ have comparable variations, whereas in Run~B (middle panel) the variations of $Q_{xx}$ are significantly larger.
+The vertical component $I_{zz}$ is always smaller than the two other components.
+In Runs~A and C all components of $I_{ij}$ have comparable variations, whereas in Run~B (middle panel) the variations of $I_{zz}$ are significantly larger.
 This coincides with larger variations of $\rho^{m=1,2}$ in this run.
-In Run~B a maximum of $Q_{xx}$ coincides with a minima of $I_{zz}$.
-This corresponds to the star rotating slightly faster at a maxima (minima) of $Q_{xx}$ ($I_{zz}$).
+In Run~B a maximum of $Q_{xx}$ coincides with a minimum of $I_{zz}$.
+This corresponds to the star rotating slightly faster at maxima (minima) of $Q_{xx}$ ($I_{zz}$).